lappd-daq/acdc-daq-revc/README.md

 It is advides to execute  `./bin/calibratePed` after `./bin/setPed <...>` but not the other way around.
 This way the set pedestal value is more precisely determined via averaging.

 ### debug
 The `./bin/debug` command allows the user to send seperate usb commands to the acc/acdc board.
 There is no limit to commands on can append to `./bin/debug`, they just need to be seperated by ' '.
 To get a response after a command use `command r`.
+The list of commands can be found in the docx int the repository.
 **THIS IS A COMMAND FOR DEBUGGING ONLY.
 BE CAREFUL USING IT FOR NORMAL OPERATION**

 ### connectedBoards